dsktschy/wp-notification-sender/README.md

 # WP Ping Expander
 WP Ping Expander is a WordPress plugin.
-It extends the ping function built in WordPress and sends pings also when saving the pages and trashing posts and pages.
+It extends the ping function built in WordPress and sends pings also when post status transitions.
 Set target URLs on "Settings" > "Writing" > "Update Services".